 Business: An online community for sisters made by sisters, the ethos of this company is to offer the 160,000 global community support and inspiration through letter-writing every Tuesday.
 The love letters are written to empower and connect women.
 Most of the services are free and there is a promise to keep the female empowerment ad-free and sponsor-free.
 AA does sell courses and products in the shop part of the business in order to be able to sustain and keep aspects of the community free.

 How to find her: Instagram, Facebook, Twitter, Youtube

 Credit: Mokhtar Alkhanshali Website

-About the Founder: Mokhtar Alkhanshali is a man of Yemeni descendent raised in San Francisco, who decided to introduce the San Franciso to ethical Yemeni coffee.
-He began his mission to find the intersection point between Yemeni coffee and San Franciscan Cafe’s.
-In essence coffee has become his life, he became certified Q grader from the Coffee Quality Institute and spent 3 years in Yemen searching for the best coffee farmers.
+About the Founder: Mokhtar Alkhanshali is a man of Yemeni descent raised in San Francisco, who decided to introduce the San Franciso to ethical Yemeni coffee.
+He began his mission to find the intersection point between Yemeni coffee and San Franciscan Cafes.
+In essence, coffee has become his life, he became a certified Q grader from the Coffee Quality Institute and spent 3 years in Yemen searching for the best coffee farmers.

-Business: This business aims to revive the rich coffee history of Yemen, it doesn’t just aim to give the drinker amazing revitalizing coffee but it’s hopes that the ripple effects will improve lives (both the workers and consumers), help improve economies and bridge cultures despite distance.
-This coffee company is an open story book about real humans and culture with a long history and a bright future.
-It’s optimistic vision is to unite people over a cup of amazing coffee.
+Business: This business aims to revive the rich coffee history of Yemen, it doesn’t just aim to give the drinker amazing revitalizing coffee but it’s hoped that the ripple effects will improve lives (both the workers and consumers), help improve economies, and bridge cultures despite the distance.
+This coffee company is an open storybook about real humans and culture with a long history and a bright future.
+Its optimistic vision is to unite people over a cup of amazing coffee.